colts70/semantic-stack/README.md

 **This is the modern implementation of Berners-Lee’s original Semantic Web map.**
 *DFH matches the LLM’s internal canonicalization process.

+This work is non-commercial research into AI semantic grounding and deterministic canonicalization.
+Domain names are used as neutral anchors for prototype routing maps.”

 Internet Layers
 java